solid-contrib/information/frequently-unanswered-questions.md

 ## Arguably the Semantic Web or Linked Data never took off, so why is Solid working with it?
 Today, almost a quarter of all websites are currently using the semantic web or linked data.
 The Solid community is working to provide seamless convenience to developers to work with the semantic web or linked data more easily.

-## What is the solid architecture?
+## What is the Solid architecture?
 Technically, Solid is about creating a single solid API which any app can use to talk to any store, so the user has a choice of several places to put data, and complete control of sharing or not in in case.
 The client-server API is made of HTTP and LDP and WACL and some glue, extra HTTP headers, a little posix metadata.
 That is a significant, but finite, spec., which every Solid server must meet.
 Servers to storage, access control.
 Clients can send small changes to and data file as though it were a database, and can also subscribe to any changes other users make.
 Then clients can talk to each other via the servers without the servers needing to know anything about the applications.
 So then as well as the client-server API, we need common standards for allow the clients to interoperate: “client-client” specs.
 How to discover the user’s contacts, the user’s general stuff, (type indexes), preferences, groups and communities, preferences within those communities.
 And then domain-specific standards for chat, photos, music, issue tracking, likes, bookmarks, health, fitness, academic record, CV, and so on.

 ## Does Solid use blockchain?